mainlyetcetera/tic_tac_toe/README.md

 #### Play Tic-Tac-Toe

+Enjoy the classic game of Tic-Tac-Toe!

 #### Enjoy your cats and dragons!

+Now your game pieces are **CATS** and **DRAGONS**!!
+No more boring `X's` and `O's`.
+Tic-Tac-Toe just leveled up!

 #### Keep track of your wins!

+Relax as the game keeps track of your wins for you!
+No more dispute with your friend as to who is the champion!

 #### Keep track of your wins even upon refresh!

+No, your opponent cannot hope to refresh the page and see the counts disappear!
+Continue to show your dominance through a page refresh!

 ---